 If you are able, we ask that you use your card to buy your regular groceries, and then contribute as much of $420 that your family thinks is appropriate.
 Your $420 will enable us to provide 2,625 meals a week, and $100 provides 625 meals.
 If you are not receiving a P-EBT card, please consider donating as well.

 The problem of social isolation in older adults has been made worse by the pandemic.
 Those without internet access have even fewer resources than others to keep in touch with their friends, family and other social contacts.
 One Community has launched a project aimed at alleviating the problem, particularly as it effects homebound, older people of color living in public housing in Fort Greene and Clinton Hill.

 OUR COVID-19 RESPONSE

 With the most vulnerable people urged not to go out, even for groceries, many of our neighbors do not have a safe way to get food.
-In response, One Community organized a coalition of 22 partner organizations to distribute groceries.
+In response, One Community organized a coalition of 32 partner organizations to distribute groceries.
 Each week over 60 volunteers bring food to seniors and other vulnerable people who live in public housing and other low-income housing.

 The 209 households served on March 27 has grown to 1,200 households for delivery and another 300 picking up from our weekly pantry.

 One Community recruits and supports Fort Greene/Clinton Hill justice-involved people, veterans and non-college-bound young people to be trained by Recycle-A-Bicycle program of Bike New York.
 Women and gender non-conforming people are especially encouraged to apply.

 PRATT McKINNEY TRAILBLAZERS